pubnub/pubnub-api/mono-for-android/README.md

 # PubNub 3.3.0.1 Web Data Push Cloud-Hosted API - C# Mono 2.10.9
 ##PubNub C Sharp (MonoForAndroid Usage)

+You can checkout the video overview here: https://vimeo.com/56720927

 Open 3.3.0.1/PubNub-Messaging/Pubnub_Messaging/PubNub_Messaging.csproj.
 Run the project in the emulator to see a working example.
 The main functionality lies in the pubnub.cs file.

 3.3.0.1/PubNub-Messaging/Andr.Unit contains the Unit test cases.
 Run the project to see the unit test results,